Updated on January 15th, 2025

-Pantry moths, particularly the Indianmeal moth, are notorious for invading our kitchens and pantries, turning our dry goods into their breeding grounds.
+Indianmeal moths are notorious kitchen invaders, transforming dry goods into breeding grounds for their larvae.
 While most of us are vigilant about checking our flour, grains and cereals, these cunning food pests can take refuge in less obvious spots.

-The Indianmeal moth (Plodia interpunctella) has been called “the most important pest of stored products commonly found in American homes or grocery stores,” (University of Florida) feeding on a wide range of stored food products.
+This moth (Plodia interpunctella) has been called “the most important pest of stored products commonly found in American homes or grocery stores,” feeding on a wide range of stored food products.

 At Dr. Killigan's, we understand the importance of a pest-free home, which is why we're here to shed light on the unexpected places pantry moths might be hiding and how our Pantry Moth Traps can help keep them out.